The C300z DJ speakers by Mackie come loaded with some great features that will carry sound the way it should, all the way across the dance floor.

-The speaker’s enclosure is impact-resistant and comes complete with pole mount and sturdy handles, in addition to integrated rigging points.
+The C300z’s enclosure is impact-resistant and comes complete with pole mount and sturdy handles, in addition to integrated rigging points.
 The speakers themselves are designed for high-quality performance.

-The speakers are equipped with an LCD screen that displays the operating temperature and decibels per channel.
+The C300z comes equipped with an LCD screen that displays the operating temperature and decibels per channel.

 These speakers have been precision tuned by the EAW loudspeaker engineering team, which has more than twenty-five years of speaker expertise.
 EAW is known for its loudspeaker systems that are designed for critical applications such as major concerts and NFL games.